feliciahsieh/FlyinIn/README.md

 * Semistandard (12.0.0) for Javascript styling

 ## Installation
-Set your computer ENVIRONMENT variables, TWILIO_SID and TWILIO_TOKEN to your values.
-Don't forget to export them.
+Set your computer ENVIRONMENT variables,
+TWILIO_SID, TWILIO_TOKEN, FLIGHTAWARE_USER, FLIGHTAWARE_API3, GMAPSDIST  to your values and export them.

 In your terminal, git clone the directory with the following command:
 ```
 git clone https://github.com/feliciahsieh/flyinin.git